Byron/gitoxide/README.md

 ### From Source via Cargo

-`cargo` is the Rust package manager which can easily be obtained through [rustup][rustup].
+`cargo` is the Rust package manager which can easily be obtained through [rustup].
 With it, you can build your own binary effortlessly and for your particular CPU for additional performance gains.

 The minimum required cargo version is _the latest stable_ release, but may run on older stable releases as well.